Grand Theft Auto: The Trilogy – The Definitive Edition: Sales

 In the United Kingdom, The Definitive Edition was the eighth-best-selling game in November 2021, and the 20th-best-selling in December; the chart combines physical and digital sales for consoles, though the game was only available digitally in November.
-Following its physical release, the game charted sixth in the United Kingdom's weekly boxed charts; 67 per cent of copies sold were for PlayStation 4, with the remainder on Xbox.
-In its second week, the physical version fell to 23rd after sales dropped 70 per cent, and it exited the top 40 the following week.
+Following its physical release, the game charted sixth in the United Kingdom's weekly boxed charts; 67% of copies sold were for PlayStation 4, with the remainder on Xbox.
+In its second week, the physical version fell to 23rd after sales dropped 70%, and it exited the top 40 the following week.
 On the PlayStation Store in November 2021, the game was the third-best-selling PlayStation 5 game in Europe and North America; it was the sixth-best-selling for PlayStation 4 in North America, and the eighth in Europe.
 In December, it was the 20th-best-selling PlayStation 5 game in Europe, and it placed 17th in the region for the year overall.
-In the United States, the physical version was the 57th-best-selling game of January 2022, and the 16th-best-selling of February.
+In the United States, the physical version was the 57th-best-selling game of January 2022, and 16th in February.

 Journalists estimated the game could have sold up to ten million copies by December 2021.
 In February 2022, Zelnick said sales exceeded expectations and the company felt "very good about how the title has performed commercially", though analyst Michael Pachter of Wedbush Securities said "everyone knew [it] underperformed".
+The mobile release saw Netflix's monthly game downloads increase almost threefold, becoming its "most successful launch to date" with over 18 million downloads by January 2024: 2.4 million for Grand Theft Auto III, 4.1 million for Vice City, and 11.6 million for San Andreas.
+These figures increased to more than 30 million downloads by June—3.3 million for III, 6.5 million for Vice City, and 20.5 million for San Andreas—while III and Vice City's figures reached 4.3 million and 9.65 million, respectively, when they were removed from Netflix in December.
+San Andreas reached 48.3 million downloads by June 2025 (including 2.5 million in the preceding month); it is Netflix's most-downloaded game, surpassing Squid Game: Unleashed by more than 27 million.